Opening March 4 at The Theater Gallery -

-Visit the Gallery for our Artist Reception on Thursday, October 2nd from 6:00 to 8:00pm.
-Meet the artists, view the new exhibition and enjoy complimentary wine and hors d’oeuvres.
+Visit the Gallery for our Artist Reception on Thursday, March 5th from 6:00 to 8:00pm.
+Meet the artists, view the new exhibition and enjoy complimentary beverages and hors d’oeuvres.

 March brings EMILY BROWN’s vibrant watercolor and acrylic portraits, and amazing painted mannequin heads by 3D artist, KRISSY PAULUCCI.
 A truly unusual show!

 EMILY BROWN is a young, up-and-coming local artist, and a recent graduate of the San Francisco Academy of Art University.
 Previously, she attended Sutter Union High School and Yuba College.
 While at Yuba College she was greatly influenced by her art teachers, Sara Sealander and Glenn Husted.
 An artist all her life, Emily was first introduced to art and taught by her grandmother, artist Gloria Walchesky.
 Using bright colors in her washes and waterpainting, Emily creates lifelike portraits of people, animals, and pets.
 She is currently open to doing portrait commission work.
 While her passion is to become a children’s book illustrator, she also enjoys fine art painting.
 In 2011, she received a summer art scholarship to study at AAU.
 She now has several paintings at the Children’s Creativity Museum in San Francisco.
 To see her children’s book illustrations and fine art, visit her website at www.emilybrownillustrations.com